davidben/tls-trust-expressions/explainer.md

   base.
 It cannot be generalized and automated.
 In contrast, a mechanism that directly negotiates the selection critera can be implemented in the TLS library, with HTTPS software and server operators only providing the inputs.
+  See "Considered Alternatives" for further discussion of the implications of imprecise strategies.

-* **Shift work to CAs and root programs.** CAs are well-positioned to react to changes in root program requirements.
+* **Shift work from server operators to CAs and root programs.** CAs are well-positioned to react to changes in root program requirements.
 They mint the certificates and maintain relationships with both server operators and the root programs whose requirements they follow.
 User security improvements are dramatically easier to deploy when only CAs and root programs need to act.

-* **Minimize risky decisions during incident response.** Root program requirements naturally change over time, such as responding to a compromised CA. Failing to do this puts user security at risk.
-However, from the server operator's perspective, a change to their certificate profile risks breaking *other* clients.
+* **Minimize additional risk during incident response.** As root program requirements change over time, servers may need to change in response, e.g. migrating to a new CA when an old one is distrusted.
+Such changes, however, are inherently risky to the server operator, because an old client may be depending on the old configuration.
+This makes incident response much riskier and more difficult for the ecosystem.
 Robust certificate negotiation relieves this tension.

 ## Overview